 - 5. In International Competitions under Rules 1.1(a), (b), (c) and (f), the track should allow for eight lanes minimum. - 6.
-The lateral inclination of tracks should not exceed 1:100 (1%) and the overall inclination in the running direction shall not exceed 1:1000 (0.1%) downwards.
+The lateral inclination of tracks should not exceed 1:100 (1%) unless special circumstances exist which justify the IAAF providing an exemption, and the overall downward inclination in the running direction shall not exceed 1:1000 (0.1%).